Entropy-3975542/CPA-TLS/README.md

 ## 🤖 Automated Testing

-To ensure statistical significance, we conducted 50 test iterations for each scheme under both CCA-secure and CPA-secure MLKEM versions.
+To ensure statistical significance, we conducted 50 test iterations for each scheme under both CCA-secure and CPA-secure ML-KEM versions.
 Two Python scripts are provided for automated testing:

 ### Algorithm-Level Tests
 ```bash